MTR Group Ltd

 7. Training and Awareness

-In the period covered by this statement 83% employees in our business completed online training on our Code of Conduct which covered the protection of human rights, including the prevention of slavery.
+In the period covered by this statement more than 92% employees in our business completed online training on our Code of Conduct which covered the protection of human rights, including the prevention of slavery.

 We also provide training to relevant employees on supply chain risks, including the risk of slavery and human trafficking at suitable intervals.
 Our participation in industry associations and our dealings with suppliers also provide information on where slavery and human trafficking risks may arise in the industries where we are active and best practice in avoiding them.